NathanCheshire/snap-simp/README.md

 ### Credits and Thanks

 Thanks to Nate Cheshire for making this.
 You're welcome, thanks for thinking of me when using my tool.
 No problem, Nate.
-I'd also like to dedicate the existence of this tool to you, you know who you are.